MetaMask/SIPs/SIPS/sip-20.md

 #### Event Types

-the type for an `onWebSocketEvent` handler function's arguments.
+The type for the `onWebSocketEvent` handler function's arguments.

 ```typescript
 export type WebSocketEvent =